-Uzma carried the burden of her own memories.
-She sought to release that burden by telling stories and she wanted to begin, today, where it all began for her.
+“Those were mad times.”
+Uzma described the summer of 2010, “They were really mad times.”
+Memories had become a burden that she carried.
+Uzma tried to release that burden by telling stories and she wanted to begin, today, where it all began for her.

-But it was in 2010 that Uzma’s approach to writing gathered a sense of poetic urgency; that year there had been a shift.
-In 2010 Uzma saw the tiny body of 8 year old Sameer Ahmed Rah as it was carried by a funeral procession past her home.
-As she said, these were mad times.
-The window that she watched this from became a kind of witness to the world.
-But her mother hated her peering from it; there were troopers stationed right outside and it was not safe.
-One July morning in 2010, a stray bullet from the police and paramilitary soldiers struck, 24 year old, Fancy Jan as she fixed a curtain over her window.
-Fancy’s last words had echoed across Kashmir at that time, Mummy, mae-ae aav heartas fire (Mummy, a bullet has pierced my heart).
+But it was in 2010 that Uzma’s approach to writing gathered a sense of poetic urgency.
+Something changed for Uzma that year.
+In 2010 she saw the tiny body of 8-year-old Sameer Ahmed Rah as it was carried by a funeral procession past her home.
+“These were mad times.
+That window became my means of witnessing the world.
+But my mother hated me peering from it; there were troopers stationed right outside, and it wasn’t safe.”
+One July morning in 2010, soldiers shot dead 24-year-old Fancy Jan as she tried to fix a curtain over her window.
+Fancy’s last words had echoed across Kashmir at that time, Mummy, mae-ae aav heartas fire (Mummy, a fire has pierced my heart).

-In the madness of 2010 Uzma had begun to collect objects.
-And these objects fed her memories.
-She had visited Fancy’s home, and Uzma now treasured a small passport sized photograph of Fancy.
-Uzma handed me a stone that had been thrown on the streets outside her home.
-She collected this too.
+In 2010 Uzma had begun to collect objects.
+And these objects fuelled her memories.
+She had visited Fancy’s home, and now held a treasured very small passport-sized photograph of Fancy.
+Uzma collected a stone that had been thrown on the streets outside her home.
 I held it.
-Felt its weight, and its shape.
-It was often the accumulation and collection of obscure things that helped one make sense of the world in times that were mad; the slow, growing nature of Cups of nun chai was not much different.
+Felt its weight and shape.
+For Uzma it was the accumulation and collection of these otherwise obscure objects that helped her make sense of this mad world.

-Uzma recalled how her mother once forced the soldiers to remove their boots before she would allow them to search the prayer room during a raid at their home.
-At times like these Uzma feared for her mother, but at the same time she sat in awe of the gentle yet sure defiance that persisted within her mother’s soul.
+Despite the burden, Uzma also found something affirmative in memory.
+“I once met a woman who had lost six sons and her husband in the conflict, and she still, stoically expressed her belief in the fight for azadi (freedom).”
+There was a deep strength here that made us both smile.
+“I also remember how my mother once forced the soldiers to remove their boots before she would allow them to search our prayer room during a raid.”
+At times like these Uzma feared for her mother, “But at the same time I was in awe of her gentle yet sure defiance.”
+This defiance persists in Uzma’s soul too.